chitrung1987/process-order-service/README.md

 # process-order-service
 ## 1. Project Structure

-> **Note:** We don’t yet have separate customer-service or shop-service microservices.
+> **Note:** We don’t yet have separate customer-service and shop-service.
 > For now, customer and shop tables exist only to provide dump data.
+In reality, they should belongs to customer and shop service istead of process-order-service

 ```
 src/